 \subsection{Averaging transformations for motion parametrized by Boyer-Lindquist coordinate time}

-Solving the above equations results in solutions for $\nit{\vec{P}}$, $\nit{\vec{q}}$ and $\nit{\vec{S}}$ as functions of Mino-time $\lambda$.
-While this would include $t(\lambda)$, the transformation to $\lambda(t)$ is non-trivial, and in practice is done via interpolation which can be costly for long inspirals.
-It would be significantly more convenient for the solutions to be functions of $t$ from the start so that one can produce waveforms for data analysis without this post-processing step.
+Solving the above equations results in solutions for $\nit{\vec{P}}$, $\nit{\vec{q}}$ and $\nit{\vec{S}}$ as functions of Mino time $\lambda$.
+While this would include $t(\lambda)$, the transformation to $\lambda(t)$ is non-trivial, and in practice it is done via interpolation which can be costly for long inspirals.
+It would be significantly more convenient for the solutions to be functions of $t$ from the start so that one can produce waveforms for data analysis without this postprocessing step.
 This can be accomplished for the OG equations by simply using the chain rule:

 Notice that we have one less equation of motion to solve.
 However, using the same approach to the NIT equations of motion results in